RAVE Model Explained: Real-Time Neural Audio by IRCAM

 RAVE is powerful, but it's not perfect.
 Here are the real-world issues you should know about.

-• Latency: Even with causal mode, expect between 200ms to 500ms of delay on high end Macbook Pro Sillicon hardware.
-Fine for studio use, potentially really noticeable for live performance.
+• Latency: Even with causal mode, expect meaningful delay on high-end Apple Silicon hardware.
+Fine for studio use, but test carefully before using it as a live instrument.

 • GPU Acceleration: Surprisingly, the model's convolutional architecture doesn't parallelize as well as you'd expect.
 The model uses many small convolutions that are memory-bound rather than compute-bound.
 Moving to GPU adds overhead that often outweighs benefits unless you're batch-processing.